uribracha2611/remindme-next/README.md

 - Next-Auth: an authentication library for Next.js applications.
 - Prisma: a database toolkit for building type-safe and scalable databases.
 - TypeScript: a superset of JavaScript that adds static typing to the language.

-## License

-RemindMe is released under the MIT License.
-Please see the `LICENSE` file for more information.